draftpilot/draftpilot/README.md

 ### Planning

 In the planning phase, the assistant tries to determine how to best fulfill the request.
-If needed, it can read individual files, search the codebase, or search the web for context.
+If needed, it can read individual files, run a command, search the codebase, or search the web for context.
 The plan is presented to the user for approval or modification.

 ### Execution

 In the execution phase, the plan is put into action - files are created, edited, and deleted.
 After execution, the user can inspect the results and ask for modifications or a redo.

+### Validation

+In the validation phase, compilation and test commands are run and the assistant tries to get the code into a reasonable shape.

+### Commit

+In the commit phase, the changes are summarized into a git commit.
+Commits by draftpilot are prefixed so that it's clear from `git blame` that these changes were written by an AI.

 ## Contributing